-A regular white cotton T-shirt has UPF between 5 and 8.
+A regular white cotton T-shirt has a UPF between 5 and 8.
 It allows almost one-fifth of UV radiation to pass through to your skin.
 Better T-shirt options include:

 To boost air circulation and help you stay cool, some tightly constructed UPF garments use vents or holes.
 Others may be constructed with moisture-wicking fabric that helps pull sweat away from the body.

 Pants or shorts

-Swimsuits made with UV-protective, chlorine-resistant material block at least 98 percent of UV rays.
+Swimsuits made with UV-protective, chlorine-resistant material (UPF 50+) block at least 98 percent of UV rays.
 High-UPF swimsuit retailers include:

-Hats with a wide brim or a piece of fabric that drapes over the neck reduce the amount of exposure that delicate facial and neck skin must endure.
+Hats with a wide brim (at least 3 inches) or a piece of fabric that drapes over the neck reduce the amount of exposure that delicate facial and neck skin must endure.
 Wearing one while outside will help reduce your UV exposure.
 Options include: